WVTV

 WVTV (channels 18 and 24) is a television station in Milwaukee, Wisconsin, United States, affiliated with The CW and owned by Rincon Broadcasting Group.
 The station's studios are located on Calumet Road in the Park Place office park near the I-41/US 45 interchange on Milwaukee's northwest side; its transmitter is located on North Humboldt Boulevard in Milwaukee's Estabrook Park neighborhood as part of the Milwaukee PBS tower.

-WVTV operates a second digital subchannel affiliated with MyNetworkTV which brands as "My 24 WCGV".
+WVTV operates a second digital subchannel branded My 24 WCGV, which is programmed as an independent station with a secondary affiliation with MyNetworkTV.
 It uses virtual channel 24.1, formerly utilized by separately licensed WCGV-TV until January 2018, when then-owner Sinclair Broadcast Group turned in WCGV-TV's license and merged its subchannels onto WVTV's spectrum after selling WCGV-TV's spectrum in the 2016 Federal Communications Commission (FCC) incentive auction.

 History

 Early years

 WVTV is the second-oldest continuously operating station in Milwaukee.
 The station first signed on the air on October 3, 1953, as WOKY-TV, broadcasting on UHF channel 19.
 It was owned by Bartell Broadcasters, along with WOKY radio (920 AM).
 The station originally operated as a primary ABC and secondary DuMont affiliate.
 On October 21, 1954, CBS purchased WOKY-TV for $335,000 and announced it was moving its programming there from its original affiliate in the city, WCAN-TV (channel 25, now defunct).
 The purchase resulted in a call letter change to WXIX (referencing the Roman numeral for 19) on February 27, 1955.
 It then moved into WCAN's former studio on North 27th Street, where it remained until being sold by CBS less than four years later.

 This made the station the first network owned-and-operated station in the Milwaukee market.
 WXIX's tenure as a CBS O&O, however, was not successful.
-Only a small percentage of television sets in the Milwaukee area were even capable of receiving UHF stations at the time, as set manufacturers were not required to equip televisions with UHF tuners until 1964 as a result of the 1961 passage of the All-Channel Receiver Act.
+Only a small percentage of television sets in the Milwaukee area were capable of receiving UHF stations at the time, as set manufacturers were not required to equip televisions with UHF tuners until 1964 as a result of the 1961 passage of the All-Channel Receiver Act.
 Those viewers not lucky enough to get a signal from WBBM-TV in Chicago, WISC-TV in Madison, or WBAY-TV in Green Bay were forced to rely on expensive UHF converters to watch channel 19, and even then the picture quality left a lot to be desired.
 However, unlike many early UHF stations, it managed to survive into the All-Channel era.